belle2/basf2/online_book/basf2/skim.rst

 Running a skim locally
 ----------------------

+As mentioned above, there is a list of developed skims available in the skim package.
+An analyst starting a new project is strongly encouraged to browse through the list of available skims and find out if there is a skim that meets their needs.
+Available skims are ready to run on any data and MC sample.

 There are two ways to run a skim yourself: including the skim in a steering file, or using the command-line tool ``b2skim-run``.